proplot-dev/proplot/docs/why.rst

 See :ref:`Geographic and polar plots` for details.

 Note that active development on basemap will `halt after 2020 <https://matplotlib.org/basemap/users/intro.html#cartopy-new-management-and-eol-announcement>`__.
+For now, cartopy is
+`missing several features <https://matplotlib.org/basemap/api/basemap_api.html#module-mpl_toolkits.basemap>`__ offered by basemap -- namely, flexible meridian and parallel gridline labels, drawing physical map scales, and convenience features for adding background images like the "blue marble".
+But once these are added to cartopy, ProPlot may remove the `~mpl_toolkits.basemap` integration features.

+..
   This is the right decision: Cartopy is integrated more closely with the matplotlib API and is more amenable to further development.
-For now, cartopy is `missing several features <https://matplotlib.org/basemap/api/basemap_api.html#module-mpl_toolkits.basemap>`__ offered by basemap -- namely, flexible meridian and parallel gridline labels, drawing physical map scales, and convenience features for adding background images like the "blue marble".
-But once these are added to cartopy, ProPlot may remove the `~mpl_toolkits.basemap` integration features.

 Colormaps and property cycles
 =============================